blackboard pix

 • SR: The homepage for the Sloan Digital Sky Survey database (example spectrum and example 2)

 • SR: The electromagnetic spectrum.
-An old video on the electromagnetic spectrum primarily for children.
+An old video on the electromagnetic spectrum primarily for children, but still helpful.

 • SR: Simple animations on special relativity at NYU.